 Emission measurements with PEMS were done according to the formal EU procedure for determination of the in-service conformity of heavy-duty vehicles.
 According the method three out of five vehicles had a conformity factor lower than 1,5.
 One truck had a conformity factor just above 1,5 (CF=1,7), while another truck had a conformity factor clearly exceeding 1,5 (CF=3,2).
-For the other regulated emissions, that have to be measured wit PEMS, the conformity factors were well below 1,5.
+For the other regulated emissions, that have to be measured with PEMS, the conformity factors were well below 1,5.
+For Euro V trucks this programme has also lead to adaptations made to product versions.